vital-software/monofo-buildkite-plugin/docs/plugin.md

 Internally, the hook scripts use `npx` to invoke Monofo, with a static version matching whatever you specify in your pipeline.yml.

-This is achieved by updated the `hook/` scripts (using a semantic-release plugin) before release, so that the tagged copy of the script, by default uses the version you ask for.
+This is achieved by updating the `hook/` scripts (using a semantic-release plugin) before release, so that the tagged copy of the script, by default uses the version you ask for.
 However, `npx` supports interesting version specifiers, like `beta` or `latest`, and if you want to use one of those, you can specify